This article will show you how to add an image to your page and edit it using Thrive Architect.

 In order to use this option, you first have to make sure that the author image has been set.
 If you want to find out how to do that, we described the process in this article.

-If you have used the plugin, and followed the steps described in this article, then you should be able to see the "Custom Fields" source, like so:
+If you have followed the steps described in this article, then you should be able to choose the "User Image" source, like so:

 If you decide the image is not quite right, you can replace it by clicking on the “Replace Image” field with the double arrow sign: